ehsanmqn/robust-httpx-client/README.md

 # ClusterClient

 The `ClusterClient` is a Python class designed to manage group creation and deletion across multiple cluster nodes.
-It uses asynchronous HTTP requests to perform operations on cluster nodes and includes robust retry mechanisms with exponential backoff to handle transient errors.
+It uses asynchronous HTTP requests to perform operations on cluster nodes and includes robust retry mechanisms with exponential backoff to handle transient errors (e.g., server error, rate limit exceeded).

+## NOTE
 The coding challenge has been implemented in two versions:

-- **This repository:** Implemented according to principles of the Eventual Consistency with Retry Mechanism design pattern and includes all coding challenge requirements, such as unit tests, a Dockerfile, and K8s manifests.
+- **This repository:** Implemented according to principles of the [Eventual Consistency enhanced with Retry Mechanism](#regarding-the-implementation) and includes all coding challenge requirements, such as unit tests, a Dockerfile, and K8s manifests.
 - **[Saga version](https://github.com/ehsanmqn/saga-httpx-client):** Utilizes the Saga design pattern.